 The intuition behind the one-class support vector machine (OSVM), or in fact any one-class classifier, is to draw a decision boundary around most of the positive class data points [39].
 Any point that falls outside the decision boundary is then considered to be an outlier.
 The Gaussian kernel is more flexible and accurate than other decision boundaries but it requires more training data.
-This algorithm does not work well with high dimensional data or when there are large density variations in the positive class.
-The benefits of using a one-class classification is that only the positive class is required for training which determines the "normal" behaviour of the system.
+This algorithm does not work well with high dimensional data or when there are large density variations in the positive class is required for training which determines the "normal" behaviour of the system.
 This pseudo-unsupervised approach means that the unbalanced data problem [40] is not an issue.
 A summary of the concepts discussed in this section is shown in Fig. 2.